HomeTop HeadlinesKimmel Mocks Trump With Brutal New Nickname

 Solidarity With Colbert

-During Tuesday’s monologue, Kimmel also showed support for Stephen Colbert, whose “Late Show” will broadcast its last episode this week.
+During Tuesday’s monologue, Kimmel showed support for Stephen Colbert, whose “Late Show” broadcast its last episode on May 21.
 Kimmel urged viewers to cancel their Paramount+ subscriptions in solidarity with his fellow late-night host, a move detailed by The Mirror US.
-Colbert has been similarly merciless toward the ballroom plan in his own monologues, with one recent segment branding the president’s pitch a “BS” ballroom lie.
+Colbert had been similarly merciless toward the ballroom plan in his own monologues, with one recent segment branding the president’s pitch a “BS” ballroom lie.

 Instagram comments under clips from the show reflected audience appreciation, ranging from praise for Kimmel’s spirit to expressions of gratitude for the laughs.